alf45tar/Pedalino/README.md

 - Connect Windows PC to macOS and iOS devices via AppleMIDI or Bluetooth LE
 - Hands-free way to control your audio parameters during live performance
 - Dramatically expanded audio system parameter control via WIFI, Bluetooth, USB, MIDI or OSC.
+- Set your music free with wireless MIDI connectivity
+- Bluetooth wireless MIDI adaptor for connecting instruments with MIDI IN/OUT terminals to your iOS devices (iPhone/iPad/iPod Touch) or Mac

 ## Features
 - Support for digital foot switches (momentary or latch), analog expression pedals and jog wheels (rotary encoders)